georgehieron/ben-hamilton/src/index.md

 intro:
   title: Intro
   heading: Hi, I'm Ben Hamilton 🤓
-  copy: I’m a designer with over a decade's experience creating works for print
+  copy: I’m a designer with over fifteen years' experience creating works for
-    and digital applications.
-Specialising in User Interface and User Experience design, I work as a Senior Product Designer at Education Software Solutions, crafting a new generation of management software for higher and further education.
+    digital applications.
+Specialising in User Interface and User Experience design, I work as Senior Product Designer at Haysto, overseeing a complex CRM product and online portal which makes mortgages possible for customers who have been turned away elsewhere.
 work:
   title: Work
   heading: Work 👨‍🍳